Marshmallow

 - Perennial

-After stratification, seeds are best started indoors for a few weeks before transplanting outside. in mid to late spring.
-Keep germinating seeds moist, and transplant to larger containers, gradually acclimating to outdoor conditions.
+Once the seeds are stratified, they are best started indoors for a few weeks before transplanting them outdoors in mid to late spring.

 Method: Sow direct or seedlings | Soil Temp: 10°C - 30°C |